 Management Governance Strategy 2023.
 It has endorsed the current Information Management & Governance Strategy as an important element in the review of Information Management (including data governance).
-4.4. .1.7 Implement the Archival & Disposal Record Strategy 100 Archival and Disposal Record Strategy developed with Off-Site storage provider.
+4.4.1.
+7 Implement the Archival & Disposal Record Strategy 100 Archival and Disposal Record Strategy developed with Off-Site storage provider.
 Agreed Plan is being implemented and progress being monitored.
-Governance & Risk 4.4.
-1.8 Implement the recommendations from the Fraud & Corruption Prevention Report 100 Agreed Audit Recommendations Governance & implemented and reported.
-4.4. .1.9 Maintain, co-ordinate and support Council's Committee system 100 Four new Council Committees established in February 2022.
+Governance & Risk 4.4.1.8 3 Implement the recommendations from the Fraud & Corruption Prevention Report 100 Agreed Audit Recommendations implemented and reported.
+Governance & Risk 4.4.1.9 Maintain, co-ordinate and support Council's Committee system 100 Four new Council Committees established in February 2022.
 All Council Committees and Working Parties managed in accordance with requirements under their respective Terms of Reference.
-4.4. .1.10 Manage & coordinate the delivery of all IPR documents and reports 100 New IP&R suite of documents approved by 30 June 2022 including Community Strategic Plan: Bayside 2032, Delivery Program 2022-2026, Operational Plan & Budget 2022/23, and Resourcing Strategy.
-4.4. .1.11 Provide information access proactively and/or in a timely manner 100 Formal and Informal Access to Information Requests dealt with in accordance with Council Policy and Procedures.
-Governance & Risk .1.12 Review and develop the contractor management framework including an ongoing corporate training program 60 A Contractor Management Guide has been developed and endorsed by Executive.
-General training needs to be developed by L&D for staff that manage contracts at Council. .1.13 Review and test Council's Business Continuity Plans 100 Business Continuity plans reviewed, updated, and approved.
-IT Business Risk Continuity Plan (BCP) element tested.
-4.4. .1.14 Review and test Council's IT Business Continuity Plan 100 Disaster Recovery Simulation was completed in November Technology
+Governance & Risk 4.4.1.
+0 Manage & coordinate the delivery of all IPR documents and reports 100 New IP&R suite of documents approved by 30 June 2022 including Community Strategic Plan: Bayside 2032, Delivery Program 2022-2026, Operational Plan & Budget 2022/23, and Resourcing Strategy.
+Governance & Risk 4.4.1.
+Provide information access proactively and/or in a timely manner 100 Formal and Informal Access to Information Requests dealt with in accordance with Council Policy and Procedures.
+Governance & Risk 4.4.1. contractor management framework including an ongoing corporate training program 60 A Contractor Management Guide has been developed and endorsed by Executive.
+General training needs to be developed by L&D for staff that manage contracts at Council.
+Procurement & Fleet 4.4.1.
+3 Review and test Council's Business Continuity Plans 100 Business Continuity plans reviewed, updated, and approved.
+IT Business Continuity Plan (BCP) element tested.
+Governance & Risk 4.4.1.7 4 Review and test Council's IT Business Continuity Plan 100 Disaster Recovery Simulation was completed in November Information Technology